1 Microsoft Way, Redmond, WA 98052-6399

 Here's a one minute video of

-what I do at Microsoft..
+what I did at

 I'm not currently doing the best job of keeping this site up to date (I prefer working on